-The password check option is set in BIOS FEATURES SETUP by choosing either System (the password prompt appears every time the system is powered on) or Setup (the password prompt appears only when the user enters the BIOS Setup).
-The password is stored in CMOS RAM, and can be cleared by removing the battery for a while and then re-installing it back.
+The password check option is set in Advanced BIOS Features by choosing either System (the password prompt appears every time the system is powered on) or Setup (the password prompt appears only when the user enters the BIOS Setup).
+The password is stored in CMOS RAM, and can be cleared by the Clear CMOS jumper (Refer to the Installation Guide).